panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 The string interpolation is helpful in many situations.
 But when the template string becomes large, with complex placeholder expressions, you might look for other solutions.

-The following component determines the CSS class based on multiple variables:
+The following component constructors the CSS class based on many variables:

 ```jsx{3}
 function LoadingMessage({ isLoading, isModal }) {